-This delicious paleo satay sauce is made with roasted cashews instead of peanuts.
+This delicious cashew satay sauce is made with roasted cashews instead of peanuts.
 It’s more mellow but is still deliciously sweet, spicy and salty, and very aromatic.

 Satay, also known as sate, refers to a dish of grilled or barbecued skewers of diced marinated meat, served with a side of spicy, savoury sauce such as satay peanut sauce.
 The satay skewers originated in Indonesia but are commonly found in most of South East Asia.
-In this post, I show you how to to make a paleo satay sauce specifically but you can also make some delicious satay chicken skewers using this sauce.
+In this recipe, I show you how to to make a cashew satay sauce and you can also make some delicious satay chicken skewers using this sauce.

 Usually, satay sauce is made with peanuts and many recipes will actually include peanut butter as the key ingredient.
-As tasty as peanuts are, a lot of people can be allergic to them and they are not strictly paleo (being a legume).
+As tasty as peanuts are, a lot of people can be allergic to them or they may avoid peanuts for other reasons.
 I’ve replaced them with roasted cashews which create a much more mellow satay flavour as they are not as sweet and pungent.

-The paleo satay sauce has a lot of sweetness coming from coconut, cashews and honey, but you only eat a small amount as it’s so rich and full of flavour.
+The healthy satay sauce has a lot of sweetness coming from coconut, cashews and honey, but you only eat a small amount as it’s so rich and full of flavour.

 Ingredients